-National Geographic Animal Jam is a Free-to-play massively multiplayer online ( MMO Game) virtual world launched in 2010 by WildWorks in partnership with the National Geographic Society.
+National Geographic Animal Jam game is a Free-to-play Massively Multiplayer Online ( MMO Game) virtual world launched in 2010 by WildWorks in partnership with the National Geographic Society.

 Initial release date: September 9, 2010 Publishers: WildWorks, National Geographic Society Platforms: Android, iOS, Microsoft Windows, Linux, Mac Type: F2P MMO Game, Educational game

-Animal Jam is a F2P MMO browser-based.
+Animal Jam MMO game is a F2P, virtual world browser-based.
 Since this site is a National Geographic product, it’s expected to have strong nature photos, videos, and graphics; solid information and generally be a high-quality production and it is.
 That said, if your child or younger tween isn’t a strong reader or doesn’t have experience with more simple virtual worlds like Club Penguin or Webkinz, AJ could be a bit confusing at first.